Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital

 Why Are Grapes Poisonous to Dogs?

 Unfortunately, we are still not entirely sure what substance within the fruit is toxic to dogs, but toxicity is likely due to the toxins produced by fungus or must on the skin, rather than the grape itself.
 These mycotoxins then cause death of tubular cells in the drainage system of the kidneys, and leads to more severe illness.

 What Is the Toxic Dose?

 What Are the Signs of Grape Poisoning?

 Although the most serious problems arise as a result of acute kidney failure, the initial signs seen after ingestion are usually vomiting and diarrhea.
 Your dog is also likely to be depressed and quieter than usual.
-After 1-2 days you may notice an increase in your pet's thirst, and dehydration may be obvious as sunken eyes, a dry mouth, and prolonged skin tenting if the skin on the back of the neck is lifted.
+After one or two days, you may notice an increase in your pet's thirst, and dehydration may be obvious with sunken eyes, a dry mouth, and prolonged skin tenting if the skin on the back of the neck is lifted.

 Without treatment, it is possible for the symptoms to progress to severe kidney failure, with a lack of urine production and abdominal pain.
 A build-up of nitrogenous waste products in the blood can cause foul-smelling breath, ulcers in the mouth, and shortness of breath.
 Severely affected pets may have seizures before death ensues.